 How will I know if a hedgehog is visiting me?

-appearance.
-At times, hedgehogs can be quite the noisy neighbours!
-Their noises
+• At times, hedgehogs can be quite noisy neighbours!

 What should I do if I find an injured hedgehog?